Program/project name: Long-Term Ecological Reflections

 Brief description of program/project development and components: Since its inception in 2002, the program has grown to include these elements:

-- Two writers-in-residence programs (one by invitation, one by application) totaling about 6 one-to-two week residencies per year.
+- Two writers-in-residence programs (one by invitation, one by application) totaling about 6 one-to-two week residencies per year.a

 - Roughly annual field symposia of ca. 20 participants in weekend workshops at Andrews Forest or other venues on topics such as The Meaning of Watershed Health and New Metaphors for Restoration of Forests and Watersheds.

-- Alternating year, autumn weekend gatherings of nature writers and environmental philosophers at Andrews Forest to grow a sense of community and shared work.
+- The Blue River Writers Gathering.
+Held every other year in autumn, this weekend gathering of environmental writers at the Andrews Forest grows a sense of community and shared work.

 Relationship with core science, education, cultural programs at the site: This humanities work links to the science and education programs by: 1. modeling many aspects of the humanities program on the model for long-term science (visiting long-term study plots, collecting and posting field data, placing published work in the bibliographic database); 2. incorporating journaling in on-site middle school science programs; 3. using creative writing products in various communications; 4. humanities work using findings from science is a form of science journalism and outreach.

 System for sharing and archiving outcomes: Many of the residencies and field symposia have concluded with public events, such as readings, lectures, classroom presentations, and other public performances.
-Written material, both raw notes (in a few cases) and published works, are posted on the webpage below.
+Written material, both raw notes (in a few cases) and published works, are posted in the Forest Log.